-Was your driver’s license taken by the arresting officer after a DUI arrest?
+Was your driver’s license Reinstatement in GA DUI arrest?
 Did you request an administrative hearing through a Georgia DDS appeal hearing, by paying $150 and filing with DDS Georgia in Conyers, GA by TIMELY filing a DDS 1205 appeal?
 This is one of two methods for getting a limited driving permit.

 In Georgia, a DUI conviction automatically suspends your GA driver’s license.
 Whether you can get a “work permit” depends on many factors, such as age of the driver at the time of the criminal court disposition, your prior driving record (within the past 5 years), and your refusal of the DUI breath or blood test (under Georgia implied consent law) if lawfully requested by police AFTER you were arrested.

 While waiting for your permanent license to arrive, you can still drive.
 The DDS in Georgia issues interim licenses and IDs for first-time applicants and renewals at a DDS center taken as an extra security measure.